SpecFlowOSS/SpecFlow/docs/Integrations/Autofac.md

   ##### 2.2 Optionally configure dependencies that need to be shared globally for all scenarios:

   Create a static method somewhere in the SpecFlow project to register scenario dependencies:
-  (Recommended to put it into the `Support` folder) that returns `void` and and has one parameter of Autofac `ContainerBuilder`, tag it with the `[GlobalDependencies]` attribute.
+  (Recommended to put it into the `Support` folder) that returns `void` and has one parameter of Autofac `ContainerBuilder`, tag it with the `[GlobalDependencies]` attribute.

-  When registering global dependencies it is also a requirement to configure scenario dependencies as well in order to register classes  marked with the `[Binding]` attribute as shown below.
+  When registering global dependencies, it is also a requirement to configure scenario dependencies as well in order to register classes  marked with the `[Binding]` attribute as shown below.

   Globally registered dependencies may be resolved in the `[BeforeTestRun]` and `[AfterTestRun]` methods.

   ##### 2.3 Configure dependencies to be resolved each time for a scenario:

   Create a static method somewhere in the SpecFlow project to register scenario dependencies:
-  (Recommended to put it into the `Support` folder) that returns `void` and and has one parameter of Autofac `ContainerBuilder`, tag it with the `[ScenarioDependencies]` attribute.
+  (Recommended to put it into the `Support` folder) that returns `void` and has one parameter of Autofac `ContainerBuilder`, tag it with the `[ScenarioDependencies]` attribute.

   ##### 2.4 Configure your dependencies for the scenario execution within either the two methods `[GlobalDependencies]` and `[ScenarioDependencies]` or the single `[ScenarioDependencies]` method.